Luan-Farias/devnotes_PHP/README.md

 To create a note you can access `base_url/api/insert.php` by the POST method, and in the body of the request may have a title and a body.
 So the response may be a error(empty if all works) and a result with the inserted note.

 To get all notes you can access `base_url/api/getall.php` by the GET method, and will get the id and the title of all notes in database.
 The response will be a error(empty if all works) and a result with all the id and title of all notes.

+To get a only note you can access `base_url/api/get.php` by the GET method, and will get all informations of the note in database.
+In the query params may have a id of the note that you want to get.
+The response will be a error(empty if all works) and a result with the informations of the note.